aurisvision/polymarket-mev-bundler/README.md

    - Solver operation building for auction participation
    - DAppControl contract interaction for userOp hashing
    - FastLane relay communication for validator connectivity
+   - Retry mechanism for failed submissions (3 attempts, 5s delay)

 4. `src/submitDummyBundle.ts`
    - Main orchestration script demonstrating the flow:
      1. Verify network and ensure solver has sufficient bond
      2. Build and sign the user's transaction
      3. Create a bundle including this transaction
-     4. Submit to FastLane for guaranteed inclusion
+     4. Submit to FastLane with retries
+     5. Submit to RPC if not already on chain

 ## Setup